A Brave New World-Wide-Web! (The video version)

 I plan to offer a downloadable version that is of a better quality here, but I’m off to spend some family time on the beach while the weather is still good.
 It is coming soon!

-23 Responses to “A Brave New World-Wide-Web!
-(The video version)”
+25 comments on “A Brave New World-Wide-Web!
+(The video version)

 I wanted to thank you for making such a great, fresh clip.
 I think the fact that it moves as a video with music, makes it much more effective than a slide show or powerpoint.